October 2, 1991: As the Cold War comes to an end, hell freezes over a second time as Apple and IBM agree to put aside their differences.

 By the early 1990s, however, it was clear to Apple that Microsoft presented a bigger threat than IBM did.
 Sculley also came around to the fact that Apple’s major source of value was its software, not its hardware.
 In April 1991, he gave a demo to IBM engineers showing an Apple OS running on an IBM PS/2 Model 7 PC.

-This led to the October deal, in which IBM and Apple agreed to work together.
-IBM was going to help Apple finish its “Pink” operating system (the one Apple engineers had created to run on IBM’s computers), as well as giving Apple a license to use its PowerPC processor.
+This led to the October Apple-IBM deal, in which two rivals agreed to work together.
+IBM would help Apple finish its “Pink” operating system (the one Apple engineers created to run on IBM’s computers).
+Plus, IBM would give Apple a license to use its PowerPC processor.

 The arrival of the PowerPC